bjornmose/BDR4/README.md

 ## 2. Metrabs2Blender Cropping results in Blender 2.79a
-However I decided to proceed with blender.
+Most of the work happens here.
-Blender files are 2.79
+Wrapper classes are used to match latest Blender Versions.

 ## 3. Metrabs2Blender3_x Cropping results in Blender 3.x (3.2, 3.5 worked fine for me)
 For some reasons I prefer to use 2.79 for some tasks in my tiny shell .. so this folder will update less frequently on this topic.